 Items of on-going and past club news.

-Millom Rotary Club is helping with a bee-keeping project in Africa
+Millom Rotary Club helped with a bee-keeping project in Africa

 Click to read all about this project